yameguchi/simplify/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 Ever wanted to create a Spotify playlist on the go?
 Or a playlist starter?
-I programmed a web app that does just that!

-Playlist creation has become a tedious task for me on Spotify.
-Constructing the perfect bucket of songs that matches a certain vibe or feel takes hours.
-I'm sure we've all been there before.
-Public playlists are a good start, but what if I ONLY want pieces I have interacted with before?

-To tackle this, I used the Spotify API and some data science to output relevant songs for your selected options (Check out the <a href="#demo">demo</a>).
-The web app connects to your Spotify account and generates a playlist for you.
-Then, you have an option to add the playlist to your library.
-This playlist opens many doors for users as it can serve as a playlist starter or a playlist on the go.

-I generated user-relevant playlists by applying TF-IDF on track genres to crunch their relevancy and weight.
-Then, I used cosine similarity to rank tracks according to criteria.
+Look no further!
+Introducing the Spotify Playlist Generator web app, a powerful tool I developed to streamline the playlist creation process.

 ## The Challenge